-A variety of print and electronic library resources are available to supplement the curriculum offerings of the college.
-The CCCC libraries have a combined collection of over 30,000 books, 130 periodicals, and 2,000 audiovisuals.
-The Lee County (Sanford) campus library also has an extensive law collection, a music CD collection, and a movie collection.
+A variety of print and online library resources are available to support the curriculum offerings of the college.
+The CCCC libraries have a combined collection of over 32,000 books, over 150 periodicals, and over 2,000 audiovisual items.
+The Lee County (Sanford) campus library also has an extensive law collection, a music CD collection, an audio book collection, and a movie collection.
 Nook Color eReaders are also available for check-out at all campus libraries.
 The eReaders are pre-loaded with classics and best sellers.

-Electronic resources via the Internet include several subscription databases and the NC LIVE collection of approximately 60 databases, providing access to over 16,000 full-text periodicals and over 25,000 electronic books.
-Students can access all of these electronic resources from home.
-Contact the library staff about off-campus access and to obtain instruction in the use of these resources.
+Online resources include several subscription databases and the NC LIVE collection of approximately 60 databases, providing access to over 16,000 full-text periodicals and over 25,000 eBooks, eAudio Books, and eVideos.
+Students can access all of these online resources from home.
+Contact the library staff about off-campus access and to obtain the password to access these resources.

-The online catalog (CCLINC), a central database containing the holdings of CCCC and 48 other North Carolina community college libraries, provides easy and free access to additional resources.
-Cooperative agreements giving students borrowing privileges exist between the CCCC libraries and the public libraries in Lee, Harnett, and Chatham counties and Campbell University.
+The online catalog (CCLINC), a central database containing the holdings of CCCC and 48 other North Carolina community college libraries, provides easy and free access to additional resources located in the libraries.
+Cooperative agreements giving students borrowing privileges exist between the CCCC libraries and the public libraries in Lee, Harnett, and Chatham counties, as well as Campbell University.
 The library also participates in interlibrary loan services with other types of libraries in North Carolina and throughout the country who have holdings in the OCLC WorldCat database.
-These services allow us to borrow materials from other libraries for you to check out from our library.
+These services allow us to borrow materials from other libraries for you to check out through our library.

 Library staff is available to assist students, faculty, and community patrons with reference questions, research, or other library needs.
 Assistance is available in person, by phone, by e-mail, and by a 24/7 online chat reference service called NC Knows.
-Students receive library instruction through curriculum classes or through online tutorials and research guides on the library web page at http://www.cccc.edu/library.
+Students receive library instruction through curriculum classes or through online tutorials and research guides on the library web page.
 Library patrons may request individual instruction when needed.